simonsobs/ocs/docs/live_monitor/grafana.rst

 We start on the "Metrics" tab.
 Here is where we add the fields we wish to plot.
 The drop down menu that says "select metric" will contain fields populated by the sisock data servers.
-Select an item in this list, for instructional purposes we will select the "apexl_archive::apex_radiometer" metric, which is from an example data server which contains a small sample of data to verify the live monitor is working properly.
+Select an item in this list, for instructional purposes we will select the "apex_archive::apex_radiometer" metric, which is from an example data server which contains a small sample of data to verify the live monitor is working properly.
 Data should appear in the plot if you are running the example weather data server container and have